ericbieller/ericbieller.github.io/_posts/2016-04-30-how-to-drink-for-free-on-a-cruise.markdown

 Well now that we’ve done the research and successfully put our tricks to the test, we hope that your next cruise will end up being the ultimate, free booze cruise!!

 ----

-Overall, the train is a fun, affordable experience that you should definitely try once, but probably not more than that. ;)

 If you want to follow along on our journey, consider subscribing to our [YouTube Channel](https://www.youtube.com/c/TheEndlessAdventure?sub_confirmation=1) or [subscribing to our blog](http://conversational.us6.list-manage.com/subscribe?u=f210e827b5997f97a4c359077&id=cbb27cac9e).
 Thanks for reading, we'll see you on the road!